cubiclesoft/barebones-cms-sdks/README.md

 This is the Barebones CMS SDKs development repository for contributors.
 Changes made here propagate to the [Barebones CMS release distribution](https://github.com/cubiclesoft/barebones-cms).

-Deploying the software in this repository directly to production servers is not supported.
+Deploying the software in this repository directly to production environments is not supported.

 Barebones CMS is MIT or LGPL, your choice.